menchelab/vrprot/README.md

 ## Create a Protein object with:

 ```
-from pdb_parser import ChimeraX_processing
+from pdb_parser import ChimeraXProcessing

-pdb_parser = ChimeraX_processing(protein={"P38606":"P38606"}, keepFiles = True/False)
+pdb_parser = ChimeraXProcessing(protein={"P38606":"P38606"}, keepFiles = True/False)

 ```
 The protein dict contains all the protein structures you want to process.
-You can addd a new structure by using:
+You can add a new structure by using:
 ```
 pdb_parser.add_protein(<UniProtID>)
 ```

-The keepFiles argument can be used to tell the program to not delete pdb and glb file after the proccessing is accomplished.
+The keepFiles argument can be used, to tell the program, to not delete pdb and glb file after the proccessing is accomplished.

 ## Fetch the pdb